JibbSmart/JoyShockMapper/README.md

 ## Known and Perceived Issues
 ### Polling rate
 New mouse and keyboard events are only sent when JoyShockMapper gets a new message from the controller.
 This means if your game's and display's refresh rates are higher than the controller's poll rate, sometimes the game and display will update without moving the mouse, even if you'd normally expect the mouse to move.
-The DualShock 4 sends 250 messages a second, which is plenty for even extremely high refresh rate displays.
+The DualSense and DualShock 4 send 250 messages a second, which is plenty for even extremely high refresh rate displays.
 But JoyCons and Pro Controllers send 66.67 messages a second, which means you might encounter stuttering movements when playing (and displaying) above 66.67 frames per second.
 A future version of JoyShockMapper may work around this problem by repeating messages up to a desired refresh rate.

 ### Bluetooth connectivity
 JoyCons and Pro Controllers normally only communicate by Bluetooth.
 Some Bluetooth adapters can't keep up with these devices, resulting in **laggy input**.
 This is especially common when more than one device is connected (such as when using a pair of JoyCons).
 There is nothing JoyShockMapper or JoyShockLibrary can do about this.
 JoyShockMapper experimentally supports connecting Switch controllers by USB.

-Bluetooth support for the DualShock 4 is new in JoyShockMapper, and isn't working for everyone.
+Bluetooth support for the DualShock 4 is incomoplete in JoyShockMapper, and isn't working for everyone.
 Please let me know if you encounter any issues with it.

 ## Credits
 I'm Julian "Jibb" Smart, and I made JoyShockMapper.
 As of version 1.3, JoyShockMapper has benefited from substantial community contributions.
 Huge thanks to the following contributors: